dreymonde/AppFolder/README.md

 }

-// now we can access a Library/Caches/Images folder let imagesCacheURL = AppFolder.library.caches.images.url
+// this will return a URL of a "Library/Caches/Images/" folder inside our app container let imagesCacheURL = AppFolder.library.caches.images.url
 ```